Participants view a visual summary

 With visualization

-I use a diverse visual language consisting of drawings, symbols, colours and texts in different, legible fonts.
-This helps to structure complex ideas more clearly and present key messages in an understandable way.
-Visualisation makes content more appealing and accessible.
 Graphic Recording is more than a 1:1 reproduction of what has been said.
 It often reveals surprising connections between topics, makes abstract thoughts tangible and facilitates the understanding of complex issues.
-Visualisation provides an overview.
+Visualization provides an overview.
 This makes it easier to orientate oneself and helps to stay on track with the topics and carry them forward.
 In the best case, space is created for new ideas.
-Visualised and captured on paper, these ideas are not lost.
+Visualized and captured on paper, these ideas are not lost.

 Through Feedback